Enter a URL

 4. Embedded Media Files (Videos, Audio)

-Videos, audio files, and other embedded media can also contribute to large page sizes, especially if they are not optimised or if there are too many of them.
+Videos, audio files, and other media can make your page big.
+This is true if they're not optimised or if there are too many.

 Solution: